ThomasMolloy/New-York-Times-ETL-AIRFLOW/README.txt

 The second dag is responsible for sending the automated email.
 To make sure that email recipients did not receive the same list more than once, I used an external task sensor tied to the etl dag/load task, thus recipients would only recieve an email when best seller list was updated and loaded into the database.

-------------------------- Failed Deliverables -------------------------
-The only deliverable I failed to complete was including the best seller data in the email.
-I spent so much time trying to get get the mysql hook operator to work I ended up making a mess of it.

 ------------------------- Areas to Improve -------------------------
 -> As mentioned above, I spent far too much time trying to implement the mysql hook operator as I felt it was the cleanest way of obtaining data from the mysql database for the email only to run out of time to implement anything else.